dragonflydb/dragonfly/README.md

 Random commands we implemented as decorators along the way:

- - [X] ROLE (2.8) decorator for for master without replicas
+ - [X] ROLE (2.8) decorator as master.
  - [X] UNLINK (4.0) decorator for DEL command
  - [X] BGSAVE (decorator for save)
  - [X] FUNCTION FLUSH (does nothing)

-## Milestone "Stability"
+### Milestone - H/A
+Implement leader/follower replication (PSYNC/REPLICAOF/...).

+### Milestone - "Maturity"
-APIs 3,4,5 without cluster support, without modules, without memory introspection commands.
-Without geo commands and without support for keyspace notifications, without streams.
+APIs 3,4,5 without cluster support, without modules and without memory introspection commands.
+Also without geo commands and without support for keyspace notifications, without streams.
-Design config support. ~10-20 commands overall...
+Probably design config support.
+Overall - few dozens commands...
 Probably implement cluster-API decorators to allow cluster-configured clients to connect to a single instance.

- - [X] HSTRLEN
+### Next milestones will be determined along the way.

-## Design decisions along the way
+## Design decisions

 ### Novel cache design
-Redis allows choosing 8 different eviction policies using `maxmemory-policy` flag.

-Dragonfly has one unified adaptive caching algorithm that is more memory efficient than of Redis.
+Dragonfly has a single unified adaptive caching algorithm that is very simple and memory efficient.
 You can enable caching mode by passing `--cache_mode=true` flag.
-Once this mode is on, Dragonfly will evict items when it reaches maxmemory limit.
+Once this mode is on, Dragonfly will evict items least likely to be stumbled upon in the future but only when it is near maxmemory limit.

 ### Expiration deadlines with relative accuracy
 Expiration ranges are limited to ~4 years.
 Moreover, expiration deadlines